I am opinionated.

 I don’t know everything, but I do know this: Jesus Christ and the scriptures have been my strength, guide, and comfort for over 36 years, especially as I raised my children.
 The idea of being a studious mom may seem academic, but it’s really about searching the Bible for answers and perspective.
 We all need a compass to help us navigate life’s burdens and questions.
 So I hope you’ll find wisdom here as you also walk with God, build your family, and love your neighbors.

 I grew up in Toledo, Ohio, with my parents and three brothers.
 I became a Christian in 1981 while a student at Princeton University.
-In 1983 I married my husband Joe and we have been privileged to raise seven children: six girls and a boy who range in age from thirty-two to twenty.
+In 1983 I married my husband Joe and we have been privileged to raise seven children: six girls and a boy who range in age from 33 to 21.

 We have also suffered the loss of seven children through miscarriage and the death of a newborn.
-We home schooled for thirteen years and cared for our aging parents who have now passed on.
+We home schooled for 13 years and cared for our aging parents who have now passed on.
 We live at a boarding school in rural Virginia where my husband is assistant head of school and dean of students.
 I am development director for a non-profit in Charlottesville that serves low-income children.